 What to Know about Auschwitz Tickets

-Although both Auschwitz camps are free to enter, you MUST get a ticket and join a 3.5 hour guided tour (small fee) to enter Auschwitz I. There are some exceptions during the off-peak hours (depends on the month) – more info here.
+Although both Auschwitz camps are free to enter, you MUST get a ticket and join a guided tour (small fee) to enter Auschwitz I. There are some exceptions during the off-peak hours (depending on the month) – more info here.
 Headsets are provided, so it is always possible to hear your guide, even when you are some distance apart.

 It is not always necessary to join a guided tour.
 So this can be a good option for those who want to visit the museum at their own pace.
 However, if you decide to go on your own, make sure to buy the guidebook (available at the museum).
 It marks your route clearly and explains the importance of each area you visit.
-However, even if you visit Auschwitz at a time when the entry is free, you still need a ‘free ticket’ to enter.
+However, even if you visit Auschwitz at a time when entry is free, you still need a ‘free ticket’ to enter.

 Important: You can book tickets online three months in advance.
 If you are planning to visit Auschwitz on your own, I highly recommend doing this at least 2 weeks before your trip, because tickets get booked up quickly and many are bought in bulk ahead of time by group tour operators.

 It is possible to turn up on the day and get a ticket at the office, but I wouldn’t recommend it as you may have to wait several hours, or you may not be permitted entry at all.
 Even in the low season, there were long queues of people here; you really don’t want to risk this if you’re visiting Auschwitz in the high season.